BuildOnViction/gitbook/masternode/run-a-full-node/create-a-tomochain-masternode.md

   docker-compose to run the node.
 ---

-# Create a TomoChain Masternode
+# Create a Viction Masternode

-Using create-tomochain-masternode and docker-compose offers you benefits like:
+Using create-Viction-masternode and docker-compose offers you benefits like:

 * working "out of the box" docker-compose configuration
 * auto-restarting your node on failure